It’s been one of those weeks for me. You know, when nothing goes to plan.

 Let’s be honest, one of the main reasons many of us use Facebook Groups is the promo threads.
 They’re a great opportunity to get people sharing and consuming your content.

-But, I was finding that I wasn’t using the opportunity strategically.
-I’d end up scrabbling around to share the first thing that came to mind, with no clue if I’d already shared it or if it was a good fit for the Group in question.
+But, it’s so easy to miss out on using the opportunity strategically.
+Sound familiar?
+Promo day comes and you’re scrabbling around to share the first thing that comes to mind, with no clue if it’s a good fit for the Group in question?

 FACEBOOK GROUP MANAGER SPREADSHEET

 Take the stress out of managing the promotional opportunities on all those Facebook Groups you’re on…

 Grab my easy-to-use spreadsheet to track what to share to each Group every week.
 Waste less time and grow your blog the smart way!

 Already a Blog On The Side subscriber?
 No need to sign up again – just head to the Subscriber Vault and enter the password I sent in your last email to access all your freebies in one place 🙂

 There you have it.
 My plan to avoid the Facebook Group time suck.

 It’s going pretty well for me so far.
 Hopefully, I can stick to my scheduled Facebooking – although the call of the Facebook app on my phone can be very strong!